-This Friday, offices everywhere will be going to the dogs in celebration of the thirteenth annual Take Your Dog to Work Day.
-According to a 2008 American Pet Products Association national poll, nearly 20% of Americans report that their workplaces permit pets.
-Studies have shown that having dogs in the workplace increases productivity, improves morale and teamwork, and actually decreases employee absenteeism.
-It has certainly worked that way at Karen Pryor Clickertraining, where our four-legged office friends include a boston terrier, a Lab, a hound-pointer mix, a border collie, a German spotted poodle, a Belgian malinois, and a mastiff!
+This Friday, offices everywhere will be going to the dogs in celebration of the fifteenth annual Take Your Dog to Work Day.
+Bringing your dog to work has many benefits.
+Dogs at work increase productivity and decrease stress.
+It has certainly worked that way at Karen Pryor Clicker Training, where our four-legged office friends include four Labs, a Boston terrier, a border collie, an Australian shepard, a German spotted poodle, and a hound-pointer mix!

 To help make your dog's office debut more productive, the American Kennel Club offers the following tips:

 Survey the scene.
 Before bringing your dog to the office, take a look around and pet-proof your space.
 Secure all cabinets and trash cans that contain food.
 Remove anything smaller than a tennis ball or any items within your pet's reach that have sharp edges or could be a choking hazard.
 Cover any exposed electrical cords or outlets to prevent burns and electrocution from chewing.

 Behavior.
 You should take only well-trained and housebroken dogs to work with you.
 Make sure your dog is socialized and safe around strangers.
 If your dog is unnerved by changes in environment or social situations, the attention and strange noises associated with an office could cause your dog undue stress.